comworkio/comwork-cloud-wiki/storage.md

 # Object storages and OCI registries

-CwCloud allows us to create bucket object storages (S3-likes) and OCI/Docker registries either on [OVH cloud](https://www.ovhcloud.com) and [Scaleway](https://www.scaleway.com).
+CWCloud allows us to create bucket object storages (S3-likes) and OCI/Docker registries either on [OVH cloud](https://www.ovhcloud.com) and [Scaleway](https://www.scaleway.com).

-This feature is only available for CwCloud administrator (you can directly use it if you get your own self-hosted CwCloud instance).
+This feature is only available for CWCloud administrator (you can directly use it if you get your own self-hosted CWCloud instance).

 ![create_registry](./img/create_registry.png)